So far, in this tutorial we have

 - implemented and executed new test specs from scratch

-- learned how to generate and manage GitHub issues in conjunction with a Project Board
+- learned how to generate and manage GitHub issues based on test failures

-Test Session is the vehicle used for running manual tests in Testspace.
+Test Session is the vehicle used for more formally running manual tests in Testspace.
 A session is defined as a collection of one or more individual

 specs to be executed.

-Note: A good process practice is to create a new session for each build tested.
+A good process practice is to create a new session for each build being tested.

 Now let's explicitly create a Test Session.